 The last issue of Farming Matters for 2014 will focus on how family farming and agroecology support the nutrition of family members and the wider community.

-This latest issue focuses on building resilience in family farming.
+This latest issue of Farming Matters focuses on building resilience in family farming.